Mental health parity

 About the issue

-Between 1999 and 2016 suicide rates across the country rose significantly, with 25 states experiencing an increase of more than 30%.
+Between 1999 - 2018, suicide rates across the country rose significantly at an increase of 35%.
 While these statistics point to a serious public health problem, we do know that suicide is preventable.
 Upwards of 90% of individuals who ultimately die by suicide were living with a diagnosable mental health condition at the time of their death, although these conditions often go undiagnosed or untreated.

 Mental health parity is an important factor in behavioral health care access; “parity” means that insurance coverage for mental health and substance use disorder treatments, collectively referred to as behavioral health services, should be no more restrictive than coverage for other medical conditions.
 Despite the passage of major federal policies including the Mental Health Parity and Addiction Equity Act (MHPAEA) in 2008 and the Affordable Care Act (ACA) in 2010, many patients across the country continue to face several systemic barriers to care.